2021 Spring Production Auditions

 2020-21 Info below!
 Dates are tentative.

-Drama Club will still be happening this year!
+Drama Club is happening virtually this year!
+Drama Club is Wednesday from 3:00 - 3:45.
 For more information, email Ms. Lebowitz at email@example.com

 Theatre at Mark Twain Middle School takes on three forms: